-Veritex Letters of Credit
+Dominion Letters of Credit

-As of December 31, 2019, Veritex has issued two letters of credit under the Veritex Loan Agreement.
-The first letter of credit is in the amount of \$1,767,000 to support payment of the Company's insurance obligations.
-The second letter of credit is in the amount of \$583,000 to support the Company's workers compensation insurance.
-Each of the letters of credit are secured by a certificate of deposit with Veritex.
+As of December 31, 2020, Dominion Bank has issued one letter of credit in the amount of \$583,000 to support the Company's workers compensation insurance.
+The letter of credit is secured by a certificate of deposit with Dominion Bank.